Wellbeing : Wild Yoga

 Taught by an experienced BWY accredited teacher, Wild Yoga is a slow-flowing class where classic yoga postures are linked together with the breath.
 A typical class may include standing poses, balances, backbends and seated poses, and modifications will be suggested for those wishing to work more gently.
 Please wear loose/stretchy, comfortable clothing and as we will be outdoors bring a warm layer too.
 Yoga is best done on an empty stomach, but if hungry have something light like a piece of fruit a while beforehand.
 Please let the teacher know of any injury or condition that might affect your practice.
 Yoga mats are provided, but you are welcome to bring your own if preferred.

-Whenever possible, Wild Yoga will take place on the west bank of Woodberry Wetlands’ East Reservoir accessible from the reserve’s main entrance.
-However, in the case of bad weather, it will be held indoors at the adjacent Grade II listed Coal House where views of stunning surrounds may still be seen from under cover.
+Whenever possible, Wild Yoga will take place on the east bank of Woodberry Wetlands’ East Reservoir accessible from the reserve’s east entrance.
+However, in the case of bad weather, it will be held indoors at the adjacent New River Studio.

 These outdoor classes are very popular and it is advisable to book in advance.

 This event is suitable for ages 16+